 Order just the right amount, and you’ll reduce costs, improve cash flow, avoid lost sales, and make sure you always have the products you need on hand.

-What does effective inventory management look like?
+What does effective inventory management for small business look like?

 Good inventory management will look different depending on your industry—a Michelin-starred restaurant will manage its inventory differently than a hair salon or a car dealership, for example.
 But there are a few principles that work across industry lines.

 There are basically three steps to inventory control:

 Step 1: Organize and track how much inventory you have.

 Step 2: Decide when to order more, and how much more.